• Skip to primary navigation

 Instructions

 • Pat scallops dry with a paper towel (this will ensure a nice crust on the scallops).
 Season with salt and pepper.
-Add oil to a medium-sized skillet and heat over medium-high heat for a few minutes.
+Add oil to a large skillet and heat over medium-high heat for a few minutes.
 Place scallops in pan, spaced out evenly.
-Sear for about 3-4 minutes on each side.
+Sear for about 3-4 minutes on each side, or until a golden brown crust forms.
+Transfer scallops to a plate and cover with foil.

 • Distribute pasta evenly over 4 plates and place scallops on top (divided evenly as well).
-Sprinkle fresh lemon juice over pasta and garnish with fresh parsley.
+Sprinkle fresh lemon juice and lemon zest over pasta, and garnish with fresh parsley.

 Notes